sean-beard/feed-me-vue/README.md

-# FeedMe
+# FeedMe Frontend

-Frontend layer of the RSS feed management application.

-## Features

-- Get a chronological, personalized newsfeed that you create
+RSS feed management application allowing users to get a personalized newsfeed that they create.
-- Users can mark feed items as read/unread
-- Grouping
-  - All
-  - By feed
-- Filtering logic similar to native iOS mail application (available per group)
-  - All vs unread
-  - Flagged (not MVP)
-- Users can flag items to save for later (not MVP)

 ## Development